spuder/puppet-gitlab/README.md

     gitlab_branch
     external_url

  All other parameters are optional.
-They are documented at the bottom of the readme.
+They are documented in the [init.pp](https://github.com/spuder/puppet-gitlab/blob/master/manifests/init.pp) and [params.pp](https://github.com/spuder/puppet-gitlab/blob/master/manifests/params.pp) files